FIN521 Topics in Empirical Corporate Finance

 Satisfactory presentations of research papers.

-The final grade is based on class participation (30%) and the research paper (70%).
+The final course grade is based on the oral presentation of the student's term paper (100%).

 Computer with standard statistics software (e.g. Stata)